cg-dot/oai-reverse-proxy/docs/deploy-render.md

 # Deploy to Render.com
 Render.com offers a free tier that includes 750 hours of compute time per month.
 This is enough to run a single proxy instance 24/7.
 Instances shut down after 15 minutes without traffic but start up again automatically when a request is received.
+You can use something like https://app.checklyhq.com/ to ping your proxy every 15 minutes to keep it alive.

 ### 1. Create account
 - [Sign up for Render.com](https://render.com/) to create an account and access the dashboard.